 11 October 2017Time: 7:00 - 10:00pm

-Venue: V & A Museum of Childhood, Cambridge Heath Road, London E2 9PABook now
+Venue: V & A Museum of Childhood, Cambridge Heath Road, London E2 9PA

 How do the wealthy maintain their prosperity and status?
 How do they transmit property and assets to future generations?
 This inaugural lecture will examine the way that Victorian and Edwardian families passed on their wealth at death.
 In exploring middle-class inheritance, it will develop a wider argument about the significance of ‘wealthfare’ in understanding longer term patterns of social change and inequality in Britain.
 The concept of ‘wealthfare’ not only directs attention to the practices of property transmission that individuals and families engaged in, it also encompasses the wider institutional and state supports – such as the law, fiscal incentives, and financial protection – that underpinned wealth accumulation and enabled wealthy people to provide for themselves.
 Using the example of inheritance, the lecture aims to illustrate the value of ‘wealthfare’ as a framework for understanding the unequal relationships between people, private property and the state in modern Britain.